fhartey/arcade-led-credit-counter-simulator/README.md

 # How it works
-pin 1 one the Arduino increments first credit button by one
+pin 7  the Arduino increments first credit button by one

 pin 4 increments the second credit led by one